Pet Passport Thailand

 - A licensed veterinarian will complete a Thailand Health Certificate in English, signed or further endorsed by a full-time authorized veterinary official of the government of the exporting country.
 (USDA if traveling from the United States or CFIA if traveling from Canada) If you are traveling from another country, the Governing Authority responsible for the import and export of animals should endorse the forms.

 - A copy of the Rabies Certificate should also be included for endorsement.

-- If entering Thailand from a country with a high incidence of rabies, your dog or cat may be subjected to quarantine at approved premises for a period of at least 30 (thirty) days upon arrival during which they shall be submitted to tests and/or treatments deemed necessary.
+- Pets are subjected to quarantine at approved premises for a period of at least 30 (thirty) days upon arrival during which they shall be submitted to tests and/or treatments deemed necessary.
 The importer/owner shall be fully charged for the incurred expenses.

 Your pet is not permitted exposure to other animals if they are transiting at any approved intermediate port or airport.
 They shall not be allowed to leave the precinct of the port except to an officially approved transit quarantine area.